Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 For this purpose, the probability values per step were calculated for the four possible result values ($00_2$, $01_2$, $10_2$, $11_2$).
 Only these probability values are used as input for the ML algorithms.
 When considering a step > 1, the probability values of the previous steps were also used.
-This means that step 1 has four input values, step 2 has 8 (the four unchanged values from step 1 and the four additional probabilities from step 2), step 3 has 12, and so on.
-(See @probability-calculation-table-step-1 and @probability-calculation-table-steps-1-and-2)
+This means that step 1 has four input values, step 2 has 8 (the four unchanged values from step 1 and the four additional probabilities from step 2), step 3 has 12, and so on (see @probability-calculation-table-step-1 and @probability-calculation-table-steps-1-and-2).
+This preprocessing approach is based on the data preparation in @martinaLearningQuantumNoiseFingerprint2023.
 // TODO Figure schöner machen.
 #figure(
   grid(